billba/excitation/reference-azure-backend/functions/README.md

     "FUNCTIONS_WORKER_RUNTIME": "node",
-    // Postgres connection with format as described above "POSTGRES": "connection string", // for postgres only "SQL_DATABASE_NAME": "the name of the Azure SQL database" // for SQL only
+    // Postgres connection with format as described above "POSTGRES": "connection string", // for postgres only "SQL_DATABASE_NAME": "the name of the Azure SQL database", // for SQL only "SQL_SERVER_NAME": "the name of the Azure SQL server", // for SQL only
     // Storage account for the PDFs and Document Intelligence results "BLOB_STORAGE_ACCOUNT_NAME": "Azure Storage account name",
     "BLOB_STORAGE_ACCOUNT_KEY": "Aure Storage account key"